 - Netherlands: Hanze University Groningen, International Business School (Groningen)

 - Spain: Universidad Antonio de Nebrija (Madrid); Note: Pending availability

 • GPA: Students must have a cumulative GPA of 2.5.
 Some programs require up to a 3.0 cumulative GPA.
-Please see the appeals process if your cumulative GPA falls below 2.5.

 • Second semester sophomores through second semester seniors may study abroad.